 Kurdish meals are normally eaten while sitting on the floor.
 Food is served on either a small cloth or a low table placed in the center of the room.
 Hot dishes, cold dishes, sweets and savories are all served at the same time.
 It’s quite an experience.

-Tip: Try out some lamb or chicken that’s been simmered in a tomato and yogurt sauce.
-It’s served over rice or bulgur-pilaf (a nutty Middle Eastern grain, with a chewy texture).
+ⓘ TIP: Try some lamb or chicken that’s been simmered in a tomato and yogurt sauce.
+It’s served over rice or bulgur-pilaf.
+(Bulgur is a nutty Middle Eastern grain, and has a wonderful chewy texture).

 Internet and data in Iraqi Kurdistan

-SIM Card and 3G: You will be able to buy a local SIM Card, however topping up with data is quite expensive compared to deals you may be used to getting.
+You can buy a local SIM Card, but topping up with data is quite expensive compared to deals you may be used to getting.
 We paid around 7,000 IQD ($5 USD) for the SIM Card and 18,500 IQD ($15 USD) for 5GB of data.

 Karwan helped us buy our sim cards in Erbil, at the bazaar.
 The whole experience was surreal.
 There were vendors that had piles of sim cards stacked on their tables, and they would just leave them unattended to go for tea!
 Same situation with the moneychangers; you'd see stacks of USD lying on a table, and the vendor wasn't even paying attention to the table at all.
 That's what the Kurds are like: they wouldn't think of stealing.